ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 A regular expression designed to find a capital M preceded by a measurement verb could easily identify all of these sentences as belonging to the same underlying template.
-Custom rules for this sentence template could be applied to each to sentence to resolve the subject of the measurement designated by M.
-Clarity uses this approach for this template and others described below.
+Custom rules for each matching sentence could be applied to resolve the object having measurement M. Clarity uses this approach for this template and the others described below.

 Sentence Template Determination